{{ result.summaryTitle }}

 Worked Examples:

-A row like branch-aps,10.55.0.0/16,other,branch-aps,default can still emit a client block, but Deployment Review flags the address scope because an IPv4 prefix under /24 covers a broad client range that will share one secret.
-The result may be right for a managed AP pool, but the change note should explain why a range is intended instead of one block per NAS IP.
+A row like branch-aps,10.55.0.0/16,other,branch-aps,default can emit a stanza, but Deployment Review flags the address scope because /16 is broader than the IPv4 /24 review threshold.
+That may be reasonable for a controlled AP pool, but the change note should explain why many addresses share one client definition and secret.

 FAQ:

-Can I use one shared secret for every client?
+Can I use the same shared secret for all clients?

 Glossary: